ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     !["LightBulb1"](../../img/LightBulb/image13.png "Rotate"){: .center}

     Unfortunately that didn't quite work out the way we wanted… Depending on where in the scene you placed your light switch, it might look like the above animation, where the switch rotated sideways instead of up.
 That's because we didn't take into account the switch's initial rotation in the scene.

     We want the script to rotate our switch 90 degrees up.
 But our problem is that the script is rotating the switch globally while we want to rotate it locally; it's changing the switch's global rotation from `(0, 0, 180)` to `(0, 90, 0)`.
-In order to get the script to rotate the switch the way we want, only along the y axis, it has to know where the switch's starting rotation.
+In order to get the script to rotate the switch the way we want, only along the y-axis, it has to know where the switch's starting rotation.

 2. Let's create a variable that defines the switch's starting rotation.
 Go to the line 2 of the code and type: